TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

-  -n, --truncate uint     truncate the entire index at this block (requires a block identifier) -m, --remote            prior to processing, retreive the manifest from the Unchained Index smart contract -b, --belongs strings   in index mode only, checks the address(es) for inclusion in the given index chunk
-      --sleep uint        for --remote pinning only, seconds to sleep between API calls -x, --fmt string        export format, one of [none|json*|txt|csv|api] -v, --verbose           enable verbose (increase detail with --log_level) -h, --help              display this help screen
+  -n, --truncate uint     truncate the entire index at this block (requires a block identifier) -m, --remote            prior to processing, retreive the manifest from the Unchained Index smart contract -b, --belongs strings   in index mode only, checks the address(es) for inclusion in the given index chunk -s, --sleep float       for --remote pinning only, seconds to sleep between API calls -x, --fmt string        export format, one of [none|json*|txt|csv|api] -v, --verbose           enable verbose (increase detail with --log_level) -h, --help              display this help screen